-Caregiving is generally not a short-term undertaking when caring for someone with Alzheimer’s.
-The first things to disappear are generally what new caregivers do or don’t do—for themselves.
-Some people live a few years after Alzheimer’s diagnosis, some live many, with the average caregiving relationship reported to be around five years.
+Caregiving is generally not a short-term undertaking when caring for someone with Alzheimer's.
+The first things to disappear are generally what new caregivers do or don't do for themselves.
+Some people live a few years after Alzheimer's diagnosis, some live many.

 Caregivers should learn about dementia safety, diet and nutritional issues, psychological support, and other areas that can provide assistance for both the caregiver and the care recipient.2,3